 - Heat some oil in a skillet and cook fritters until golden brown.

-Best Bean to Use
+Best Bean To Use

 Canned pinto beans were used here, but navy, white kidney or black beans would work too!

-How To Keep These Patties Together
+How To Keep the Patties Together

 These bean patties are held together using binders, such as egg and unseasoned panko bread crumbs.